Solar energy conversion: Background

 By the 1960s solar power was the standard for powering space-bound satellites.
 In the early 1970s, solar cell technology became cheaper and more available ($20/watt).
 Between 1970 and 1990, solar power became more commercially operated.
 Railroad crossings, oil rigs, space stations, microwave towers, aircraft, etc. Now, houses and businesses all over the world use solar cells to power electrical devices with a wide variety of uses.
 Solar power is the dominant technology in the renewable energy field, primarily due to its high efficiency and cost-effectiveness.
 By the early 1990s, photovoltaic conversion had reached an unprecedented new height.
 Scientists used solar cells constructed of highly conductive photovoltaic materials such as gallium, indium, phosphide and gallium arsenide that increased total efficiency by over 30%.
 By the end of the century, scientists created a special type of solar cells that converted upwards of 36% of the sunlight it collected into usable energy.
 These developments built tremendous momentum for not only solar power, but for renewable energy technologies around the world.

 Electricity production

-Photovoltaics (PV) use silicon solar cells to convert the energy of sunlight into electricity.
-Operates under the photoelectric effect which results in the emission of electrons.
-Concentrated solar power (CSP) Uses lenses or mirrors and tracking devices to focus a large area of sunlight into a small beam.
-Solar power is anticipated to be the world's largest source of electricity by 2050.
-Solar power plants, such as Ivanpah Solar Power Facility in the Mojave Desert produces over 392MW of power.
-Solar projects exceeding 1 GW (1 billion watts) are in development and are anticipated to be the future of solar power in the US.
+Photovoltaics (PV) use silicon solar cells to convert sunlight into electricity through the photoelectric effect, which results in the emission of electrons.
+Concentrated solar power (CSP) uses lenses or mirrors with tracking devices to focus a large area of sunlight into a small beam.
+Solar power is anticipated to become the world's largest source of electricity by 2050.
+Facilities such as the Ivanpah Solar Power Plant in the Mojave Desert produce over 392 MW, while projects exceeding 1 GW (1 billion watts) are in development and expected to shape the future of solar power in the United States.